MorningInsight3/GlamShieldDesign/README.md

 - Specific permissions can be modified arbitrarily, and can also be modified individually after inheriting from a group
 - Users can be activated and deactivated, but not deleted

-### 6.4 Trap Management:
+### 6.4 Trap Management: //we should reserve the ability to include and retrieve the data from camera traps//

 - Users can manually enter or scan QR code for new trap registration
-- Can register trap location directly during registration or supplement later
+- Can register trap location directly during registration or supplement later //how to register trap location directly during registration without trap QRcode?//
 - Can scan trap QR code to query/modify trap information at any time
 - Location identification method is pixel position on map image (simultaneously record percentage position from leftmost and topmost)
 - User clicks on map image position to automatically obtain location, stored in JSON
 - Summary and detailed query of historical pest records for each trap

-### 6.5 Map Module Management:
+### 6.5 Map Module Management: //floor maps should store locally. the user do not wish to upload their floor maps to the public due to privacy concern//

 - ~~Use MapKit (iOS) and Google Maps SDK (Android)~~
-- Users can upload images within specified size and resolution range
+- Users can upload floor maps within specified size and resolution range
-- Uploaded images can be logically deleted, not allowed to modify
+- Uploaded floor maps can be logically deleted, not allowed to modify //what do you mean this?//
-- Record image length, width, size, and resolution
+- Record floor maps length, width, size, and resolution
-- Support image zoom and pan
+- Support floor maps zoom and pan
 - For map images with traps, mark valid trap locations with green dots; for traps about to expire (within one month), mark with red

 ### 6.6 Pest Management:

-- Can register newly discovered pests individually
+- Can register newly discovered pests individually //we should also have pest data available for users//
 - Pests need tree-structured hierarchical management
 - Can enter prevention and elimination measures for pests at the time of registration
-- Registrant can modify pest-related information, can only logically delete
+- Registrant can modify pest-related information, can only logically delete //"locally"?//

 ### 6.7 Inspection Management

 - Can set inspection tasks for designated employees
 - Designated employees will receive reminders, one day before work and 15 minutes before
 - Inspection employees can select designated inspection area map for trap-by-trap inspection, scanning QR codes and taking photos
-- Each trap inspection needs to indicate if there are any abnormalities, if abnormal, need to fill in abnormal content
+- Each trap inspection needs to indicate if there are any abnormalities, if abnormal, need to fill in abnormal content //for manual trap inspection, the user should be able to take a photo of the trap each time they visit the trap so they can compare the change between the photo taken on the last visit and the actual trap.//
-- Can inspect according to map, each completed inspection marked with a green checkmark on the original marker, abnormal ones marked with a red X
+- Can inspect according to map, each completed inspection marked with a green checkmark on the original marker, abnormal ones marked with a red X //mark on the actual trap or photo?//
 - Uninspected traps should have prompts.
 Area completion needs confirmation, forced completion possible for areas with uninspected traps but reasons must be provided.

 ### 6.8 Pest Discovery and Registration

-- Conduct photography first, then registration on the pest discovery page
+- Conduct photography first, then registration on the pest discovery page //max 3 photos//
 - Provide registration description for each photo
 - If a new pest is discovered, can register new pest; if it's an already registered pest, can select the discovered pest
 - For pest damage levels, can provide corresponding level reminders and color indicators based on the level
 - Discoverer or organization administrator can modify new pest discovery information
-- For multiple pests found in the same trap, can take photos and register separately
+- For multiple pests found in the same trap, can take photos and register separately //for the trap inspection, the user should a take photo of entire trap each time when visit the trap. it would be great if they can mark directly on the photo before recording the finding//

 ### 6.9 Camera Module